-HBO’s ‘The Last Of Us’ live-action TV series: cast, release date and everything we know so far
+First look at HBO's 'The Last Of Us' TV series

 Are there stills from HBO’s The Last Of Us?

-While HBO has yet to release official stills, in July Tommy actor Gabriel Luna shared a production shot of the cast in action with director Kantemir Balagov, confirming that filming for the pilot episode had begun.
+In July 2021, Tommy actor Gabriel Luna initially shared a production shot of the cast in action with director Kantemir Balagov, confirming that filming for the pilot episode had begun.

 The image Luna shared depicts a scene from the opening minutes of the first game, when Joel, Tommy and Sarah attempt to flee the country at the start of the outbreak in a car.